 The incoming General Data Protection Regulation (GDPR) is redefining the way security and data protection is approached in education.
 The new regulation is set for implementation in May 2018 and enforcement will follow thereafter; the rules concentrate on securing Personally Identifiable Information (PII), with severe non-compliance leading to fines of up to 20 million euros, or 4% of a company’s annual turnover, whichever is greater.
 The GDPR has been developed to maintain the privacy of individuals in the digital age, guaranteeing organisations are protecting systems against internal or external breaches that could leak private data, such as student images or exam paper material.

-To aid education professionals looking to assess the current state of their CCTV and associated security systems, NW Systems has created a dedicated technical checklist as an indicator of whether a more in-depth analysis is required.
+To aid education professionals looking to assess the current state of their CCTV and associated security systems, NW Security Group has created a dedicated technical checklist as an indicator of whether a more in-depth analysis is required.
 The checklist includes pointers such as ensuring any security provider has been vetted for their own data protection and cyber security compliance.
 Performing this due diligence is a vital step in supply chain security – if a breach occurred and it was the fault of a supplier, the educational facility would still be held responsible for the attack under GDPR and would therefore be at risk of hefty fines and reputational damage.

 Consequently, it is of utmost importance that data is sufficiently protected through strong cyber and physical security methods.
 Cyber-attacks are making almost daily headlines, meaning the need to strongly secure a network is becoming more apparent.
 This includes any device that functions on a network, such as IP video cameras and access control devices.
 As these technologies often create PII, they are becoming a much greater target for cyber-criminals.
 Mitigating risks such as these can be as simple as using strong and unique passwords, but also includes conducting risk assessments and determining possible threats